wizmo2/squeezelite-esp32/README.md

 - click on the "start toggle" button.
 This will force a reboot.
 - The toggle switch should be set to 'ON' to ensure that squeezelite is active after booting (you might have to fiddle with it a few times)
 - You can enable accessto  NVS parameters under 'credits'

+## Spotify
+By default, SqueezeESP32 will use ZeroConf to advertise its Spotify capabilties.
+This means that until at least one local Spotify Connect application controllers discovers and connects to it, SqueezeESP32 will not be registered to Spotify servers.
+As a consequence, Spotify's WebAPI will not be able to see it (for example, Home Assistant services will miss it).
+Once you are connected to it using for example Spotify Desktop app, it will be registered and displayed everywhere.

+If you want the player to be registered at start-up, you need to disable the ZeroConf option using the WebUI or `cspot_config::ZeroConf`.
+In that mode, the first time you run SqueezeESP32, it will be in ZeroConf mode and when you connect to it using a controller for the firt time, it receives and store credentials that will be used next time (after reboot).

+Set ZeroConf to 1 will always force ZeroConf mode to be used.

+The ZeroConf mode consumes less memory as it uses the built-in HTTP and mDNS servers to broadcast its capabilities.
+A Spotify controller will then discover these and trigger the SqueezeESP32 Spotify stack (cspot) to start.
+When the controller disconnects, the stack is shut down.
+In non-ZeroConf mode, the stack starts immediately (providing stored credentials are valid) and always run - a disconnect will not shut it down.

 ## Monitor
 In addition of the esp-idf serial link monitor option, you can also enable a telnet server (see NVS parameters) where you'll have access to a ton of logs of what's happening inside the WROVER.